dart-into/CCMCSFT/README.md

 The chrysanthemum images of the first batch are stored in the warehouse (CCMMDCSFF).

 ### The Second Batch
-The chrysanthemum images of the second batch are divided into two folders, "back" and "front," in the current warehouse.
+The chrysanthemum images of the second batch are divided into two folders, "Back" and "Front," in the current warehouse.